viaacode/meemoo-cloudevents-py/README.md

 Very much a work in progress.
 Currently only hosted on meemoo's internal artefact repository.
 Contact the dev-team for more information.

-Support for:

-- CloudEvents v1.0 only,
-- Python 3.8+ only.

 Two protocol bindings are implemented:

 - Pulsar